dineshgowda24/blog/content/about/_index.md

 ### What can I do for you?

-- #### Systems

-  - Build systems from scratch
+- Build systems from scratch.
-  - Improve existing systems
+- Improve existing systems.
-  - Refactor and rewrite legacy systems
+- Refactor and rewrite legacy systems.
-  - Data migrations
+- Data migrations.
-  - Architectures like event-driven, RPCs, mobile and web backend
+- Architectures like event-driven, RPCs, mobile and web backend.

 ### Tech stacks that I am good at

 - Go, Python and Ruby.
-Django and Rails recently
+Django and Rails recently.
-- Web Application Development, APIs, gRPC, Twirp, Protocol buffers
+- Web Application Development, APIs, gRPC, Twirp, Protocol buffers.
-- Postgres, Redis and MongoDB
+- Postgres, Redis and MongoDB.
-- RabbitMQ, Kafka
+- RabbitMQ, Kafka.
 - GCP with Kubernetes, PubSub, CloudFunction.
-AWS with ECS, Glue, Lambdas
+AWS with ECS, Glue, Lambdas.

 ### Projects